Denver Burn Injury Lawyer Who Understands the Claims Process

 Second-degree burns affect the epidermis and the dermis (the middle layer of the skin).
 Symptoms include redness, swelling, pain, and blisters which require careful treatment in order to minimize recovery time and prevent infection.

 Third-degree burns affect all three layers of skin (the epidermis, the dermis, and the hypodermis).
 While third-degree burns can be extremely painful, nerve damage resulting from these burns can actually lessen burn victims’ pain temporarily.
 Other symptoms of third-degree burns include waxy or white-colored skin, charring, skin that is raised and leathery in texture, and severe tissue damage requiring skin grafts.

-- Fourth-Degree Burns – Fourth-degree burns cause damage beyond the skin, damaging the underling muscle and nerve tissue as well.
+Fourth-degree burns cause damage beyond the skin, damaging the underlying muscle and nerve tissue as well.
 Individuals who experience fourth-degree burns will often go into shock and be at risk for a variety of significant long-term complications.

 We help our clients recover just compensation for burns sustained in all types of accidents, and we also have extensive experience assisting clients who have faced unnecessary complications from severe burns due to medical malpractice.
 For more information, schedule a free consultation today.